Kubernetes Environments

 Click Activate & Generate Install Script to activate

-the environment and generate an installation script and YAML file for the StreamSets Kubernetes agent.
+the environment and generate an installation script and YAML file for the IBM StreamSets Kubernetes agent.

 Note: If you click Exit, Control Hub saves the environment and exits the wizard, displaying the deactivated environment in the Environment view.
 You can activate the environment and retrieve the installation script or YAML file at a later time.